whatwg/cookiestore/explainer.md

 scripts, with the potential effect of reducing their accidental misuse.
 An efficient monitoring API, in particular, can be used to replace power-hungry polling cookie scanners.

+The API must interoperate well enough with existing cookie APIs (HTTP-level, HTML-level and script-level) that it can be adopted incrementally by a large or complex website.

 ### Opinions

 This API defaults cookie paths to '/' for write and delete operations.
-The implicit relative path-scoping of cookies to `.` has caused a lot of additional complexity for relatively little gain given their security equivalence under the same-origin policy and the difficulties arising from multiple same-named cookies at overlapping paths on the same domain.
+The implicit relative path-scoping of cookies to '.' has caused a lot of additional complexity for relatively little gain given their security equivalence under the same-origin policy and the difficulties arising from multiple same-named cookies at overlapping paths on the same domain.

 This API defaults cookies to "Secure" when they are written from a secure web origin.
 This is intended to prevent unintentional leakage to unsecured connections on the same domain.

 This API defaults cookies to "Domain"-less, which in conjunction with "Secure" provides origin-scoped cookie behavior in most modern browsers.

-Serialization of expiration times for non-session cookies in a special cookie-specific format has proven cumbersome, so this API allows JavaScript Date objects to be used instead.
-The inconsistently-implemented Max-Age parameter is not implemented.
+Serialization of expiration times for non-session cookies in a special cookie-specific format has proven cumbersome, so this API allows JavaScript Date objects and numeric timestamps (milliseconds since the beginning of the Unix epoch) to be used instead.
+The inconsistently-implemented Max-Age parameter is not exposed, although similar functionality is available for the specific case of expiring a cookie.

-Name-only or value-only cookies (i.e. those with no `=` in their HTTP Cookie header serialization) are not settable through this API and will not be included in results returned from it.
+Name-only or value-only cookies (i.e. those with no `=` in their HTTP Cookie header serialization) are not settable through this API and will not be included in results returned from it unless the user agent normalizes them to include a `=`.

+Internationalized cookie usage from scripts has to date been slow and browser-specific due to lack of interoperability because although several major browsers use UTF-8 interpretation for cookie data, historically Safari and browsers based on WinINet have not.
+This API mandates UTF-8 interpretation for cookies read or written by this API.

+Use of cookie-change-driven scripts has been hampered by the absence of a power-efficient (non-polling) API for this.
+This API provides observers for efficient monitoring in document contexts and interest registration for efficient monitoring in ServiceWorker contexts.

 ### Compatiblity